top of page

 Cop town (2014)

 While the police part of the story focuses on a serial killer case, the novel is essentially a story of searching for one's identity and place in the world at a time when that world is experiencing significant change.
-Slaughter is brave to explore the misogynist environment that female police officers were forced to navigate, but it is a story that needs to be told.
+I admired the way that Slaughter explores the misogynist environment that female police officers were forced to navigate.
+It is a story that needs to be told and Slaughter tells it with complex and realistic characters at the helm.
+She breathes life into Kate and Maggie so I was rooting for them the whole way through.

-Cop town is one of my favourite Slaughter books.
-The characters are complex and realistic and Slaughter breathes life into Kate and Maggie so I was rooting for them the whole way through.
+I highly recommend Cop town and I rate it as one of my favourite Slaughter books.
 The crime part of the story is well crafted and takes the reader on a wild ride from start to finish.
 It's a gritty read, provoking high emotions through the reading experience, but I love that Slaughter tackled the subject matter unapologetically.

 Rating: ⭐⭐⭐⭐⭐